jzombie/docker-mqtt-mosquitto-cloudflare-tunnel/README.md

    - **Service**: Select the service type (HTTP).
    - **URL**: Set the URL to point to your Mosquitto service (e.g., `mosquitto:9001`).
 Docker will route the `mosquitto` hostname to the relevant `container_name` in the `docker-compose.yml`.

+     > This URL is INTERNAL to your Docker configuration and is NOT your public URL, nor public PORT.
+     > It does use HTTP internally, but exposes it publicly as HTTPS (port 443) via the tunnel.

    ![Public Hostname](assets/6.png)

 4. Click **"Save hostname"** to finalize the configuration.